philippelt/microk8s_prune/README.md

 - s : Print summary information (# containers, total images, unused images)
 - p : DELETE unused images (will require confirmation if run interactively)
 - f : Force delete without confirmation
+- j : All requested output in json format for pipe reuse

 Without any parameter, it will do the job of identifying unused images but do not display anything nor delete anything.
 Without ```p``` and/or ```f``` parameter, the utility is strictly read-only.